 - “Regime Complexity, Critical Actors and Institutional Layering”, Journal of International Relations and Development 21(2): 300-321, 2018.

-- Rabitz, F. (2017) The Global Governance of Genetic Resources: Institutional Change and Structural Constraints.
-Routledge.
+- “The Global Governance of Genetic Resources: Institutional Change and Structural Constraints”, Routledge, 2017.

-- Rabitz, F. (2016) Going Rogue?
-Scenarios for Unilateral Geoengineering.
-Futures 84(A): 98-107
+- “Going Rogue?
+Scenarios for Unilateral Geoengineering”, Futures 84(A): 98-107, 2016.

-- Rabitz, F. (2015) Biopiracy after the Nagoya Protocol: Problem Structure, Regime Design and Implementation Challenges.
-Brazilian Political Science Review 9(2): 30-53.
+- “Biopiracy after the Nagoya Protocol: Problem Structure, Regime Design and Implementation Challenges”, Brazilian Political Science Review 9(2): 30-53, 2015.

-- Rabitz, F. (2014) Explaining Institutional Change in International Patent Politics.
-Third World Quarterly 35(9): 1582-1597.
+- “Explaining Institutional Change in International Patent Politics”, Third World Quarterly 35(9): 1582-1597, 2014.

-- Rabitz, F. and S. Oberthür (2014) On the EU’s Performance and Leadership in Global Environmental Governance: The Case of the Nagoya Protocol.
-Journal of European Public Policy 21(1): 39-57.
+- “On the EU’s Performance and Leadership in Global Environmental Governance: The Case of the Nagoya Protocol”, Journal of European Public Policy 21(1): 39-57.
+With Sebastian Oberthür, 2014.